xxh0523/Py_PSOPS/README.md

 The cpp PSOPS is compiled as a library file.
 The Python ctypes library is used to access the external functions of PSOPS.
 Only the Python API is made public.

 Currently, the trained torch modules (see **referenc [2]**) are not be supported when using library files PSOPS_Source.dll or PSOPS.so.1.0.0.
 The neural modules can only be supported in excution files PSOPS_Source.exe or PSOPS_Source.
 If you want the excution files PSOPS_Source.exe or PSOPS_Source, please contact us (eexiaoxh@gmail.com).
+Also, see https://github.com/xxh0523/Py_PSNODE for more details.

 # Environment
 -[Windows 7, 8, 10]